Overview of Merrill Edge and Robinhood

 Category 4: Mobile Trading

-The Merrill Edge app can also trade mutual funds, which Robinhood’s obviously cannot.
-Both apps can trade option contracts.
-Robinhood’s can trade cryptocurrencies.
-In both cases, order tickets from the websites are replicated on the apps.
+The Merrill Edge app can trade mutual funds; Robinhood’s can’t.
+Both apps can trade options.
+Robinhood’s app can trade cryptocurrencies.
+The order tickets on the apps match what’s on the websites.

-The Merrill Edge app, but not the Robinhood app, has research reports on various stocks from multiple analysts, including Morningstar, CFRA, and Bank of America Securities.
+Merrill Edge’s app, but not Robinhood’s, has research reports on stocks from several analysts like Morningstar, CFRA, and Bank of America Securities.

 Winner: Merrill Edge